 Item Description Workbook Protection On/Off during Determines whether workbook protection is applied when a snapshot copy is taken.
 By default, this option uses a formula to inherit the setting for the "live file" option above. snapshot For more information, see Applying protection to snapshot copies.
 Downgrade to read-only on open Determines whether the file is read-only, regardless of the user's security permissions to the file.
 By default, this is set to Off , meaning the user's security permissions determine the access level for the file.
 This setting is evaluated after the file has been opened and all initial processing and calculations have occurred, including any Axiom queries set to refresh on open.
 If On , then the file is immediately converted to read-only and the user's lock on the file is released.
 The file tab is updated to reflect the read-only status.
 (If the file is already open read-only, then no additional action occurs.)
 You might use this setting if you want to determine whether the file is editable based on something other than the user's security settings.
 For example, perhaps the file should not be editable at certain periods of the year; in this case you could use a formula to dynamically determine whether the file should be editable or not.
 This would be easier than manually changing security permissions at certain times of the year.
 NOTES: This setting should not be used to facilitate read-only, save-to-database reports.
 Instead, users should be explicitly granted read-only access to the file with Allow Save Data (in Security).
 If a user has read/write access with Allow Save Data, then the user can only save data from the file when it is opened as read/write.
 If the file is artificially downgraded to read-only, the read/write user cannot save data.
 The exception to this rule is when the file is restricted to read-only access because it is owned by an installed product package.
 This setting also applies to administrators.
 If this setting is enabled but an administrator needs to open the file with read/write permissions, use the Open Without Refresh feature.
-In addition to not refreshing Axiom queries set to "refresh on open," this feature will also ignore the read-only setting.
-Open Without Refresh is available to administrators only from the right-click menu in Axiom Explorer, Open Plan Files, and Browse Reports Library.
+For more information, see Opening an Axiom file without refreshing data.